 Once child support has been ordered, it stays in effect until someone asks the court to change it, your children turn 21 years old, or your children are emancipated.
 Children are emancipated if they are living separately from the custodial parent, supporting themselves, married, or in the military.
-If you pay through SCU, they automatically reconsider the case every three years.
-When they evaluate the case, SCU may add a cost-of-living (COLA) increase.
+If you pay through SCU, SCU automatically reconsiders the case every three years.
+When evaluating the case, SCU may add a cost-of-living (COLA) increase.
 SCU can do this without going back to court.
 If they do this, they will send you a letter.

-What if I do not agree with the support order?
+What happens if I do not pay?